dat-ecosystem-archive/docs/docs/getting-started-faq.md

 The two systems also have a number of differences.
 Dat keeps a secure version log of changes to a dataset over time which allows Dat to act as a version control tool.
 The type of Merkle tree used by Dat lets peers compare which pieces of a specific version of a dataset they each have and efficiently exchange the deltas to complete a full sync.
 It is not possible to synchronize or version a dataset in this way in IPFS without implementing such functionality yourself, as IPFS provides a CDN and/or filesystem interface but not a synchronization mechanism.

-Dat has also prioritized efficiency and speed for the most basic use cases, especially when sharing large datasets.
-Dat does not make a duplicate of the data on the filesystem, unlike IPFS in which storage is duplicated upon import (although IPFS now has [experimental support for no-copy imports](https://github.com/ipfs/go-ipfs/issues/875)).
+Dat prioritizes speed and efficiency for the most basic use cases, especially when sharing large datasets.
+Dat does not duplicate data on the local filesystem, unlike IPFS which duplicates on import (although IPFS now has [experimental support for no-copy imports](https://github.com/ipfs/go-ipfs/issues/875)).
 Dat's pieces can also be easily decoupled for implementing lower-level object stores.
 See [hypercore](http://github.com/mafintosh/hypercore) and [hyperdb](http://github.com/mafintosh/hyperdb) for more information.

 In order for IPFS to provide guarantees about interoperability, IPFS applications must use only the IPFS network stack.
 In contrast, Dat is only an application protocol and is agnostic to which network protocols (transports and naming systems) are used.

 ### How is dat different than Academic Torrents or BitTorrent?

-Academic Torrents [13] uses BitTorrent to share scientific datasets, and BitTorrent has many drawbacks that hinder direct use by scientists.
-BitTorrent is for sharing static files, that is, files that do not change over time.
-Dat, on the other hand, has the ability to update and sync files over the peer-to-peer network.
-BitTorrent is also inefficient at providing random access to data in larger datasets, which is crucial for those who want to get only a piece of a large dataset.
-BitTorrent comes close to the solution, but we have been able to build something that is more efficient and better designed for the data sharing use case.
+Academic Torrents uses BitTorrent to share scientific datasets.
+BitTorrent is a much older technology that was not designed for this use case, and presents many drawbacks.
+BitTorrent takes a single indelible snapshot of a collection of files, forcing users to start over when they need to add or change data.
+Dat's ability to update data and efficiently synchronize changes is much better suited to active research on datasets that grow and change.
+BitTorrent is also inefficient at providing random access to data in larger datasets.
+We see BitTorrent as an intermediate solution that we've used as inspiration and guidance when designing Dat, and have significantly improved upon.

 ## Under the Hood

 ### Is Dat different from hyperdrive?

-[Hyperdrive](http://github.com/mafintosh/hyperdrive) is a file sharing network built for Dat.
+[Hyperdrive](http://github.com/mafintosh/hyperdrive) is a file sharing network built to power Dat.

-Dat uses hyperdrive and a variety of other modules.
-Hyperdrive and Dat are compatible with each other but hyperdrive is able to make lower-level decisions.
-Dat presents a user-friendly interface and ecosystem for scientists, researchers, and data analysts.
+Dat is built on hyperdrive and other modules.
+Hyperdrive and Dat are compatible with each other but hyperdrive works at a lower level.
+Dat presents a user-friendly interface for scientists, researchers, and data analysts.

 ### What if I don't want to download all the data?
 Does dat have an index?

 Yes, you can tell Dat to only download the data you want using our Node.js API.
-You can do this by using `sparse` mode in `hyperdrive` or `dat-node`, which make it only download content that the peer asks for.
-To do this, simply pass `{sparse: true}` when you create the dat (or hyperdrive):
+Use `sparse` mode in `hyperdrive` or `dat-node`, which configure them to only download content that you later ask for.
+To do this, simply pass `{sparse: true}` when you create the dat or hyperdrive:

 ```js
 var Dat = require('dat-node')